mpasovic/majapasovic.org/_posts/2014-01-10-numeric-patterns-and-the-universe.md

 > *The laws of nature are but the mathematical thoughts of God.* —Euclid

 <span class="versal g9">G</span>eometry or algebra, shapes or numbers,
-axioms or numerical calculations?
+axioms or numeric calculations?
 Which one is more applicable to the possible interpretation of the universe?
 After all, can we really use numbers and/or geometry to decipher the mysterious patterns behind the universe?
 Before I proceed further, allow me to introduce the following